HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/export_content_report.md

     ![](../../../../assets/HCL_Content_Reporting_Export_Options.png)

-4. When exporting is successful, you can find and check downloaded CSV file in your local.
+4. When exporting is successful, you can find and check downloaded CSV file in your local filesystem.

     ![](../../../../assets/HCL_Content_Reporting_Export_Result.png)